AdobeDocs/campaign-web.en/help/v8/landing-pages/lp-content.md

 >title="Use content components"
 >abstract="Content components are empty content placeholders that you can use to create the layout of a landing page.
 To define specific content that will enable users to select and submit their choices, use the form component."

-When editing the content of any page of your landing page, it is already pre-filled.
+You can edit the content of any page of your landing page.

 The first page, which is immediately displayed to the users after they click the link to your landing page, is already pre-filled with the [landing page-specific form component](#use-form-component) for the selected template<!-- to enable users to select and submit their choices-->.

+The content of the **[!UICONTROL Confirmation]**, **[!UICONTROL Error]** and **[!UICONTROL Expiration]** pages is also pre-filled.
+Edit them as needed.

 You can also define [styles for your landing page](#lp-form-styles).

 To further design your landing page content, you can use the same components as for an email.
 [Learn more](../email/content-components.md#add-content-components)

-The content of the **[!UICONTROL Confirmation]**, **[!UICONTROL Error]** and **[!UICONTROL Expiration]** pages is also pre-filled.
-Edit them as needed.

 ## Use the form component {#use-form-component}